 And then I used it and I was terrified.
 It looked like I had destroyed the bag.
 I set it aside and decided to just move on and do something else while it dried and said little Hail Marys in the back of my mind that it would be fine.

 It kind of wasn’t.

-I have a theory on why the ring around the toilet happens.
+Despite popular hacks circulating online, the Magic Eraser failed to remove the persistent ring around my toilet.
 It only happens in our downstairs bathroom that we don’t use that much.
 So my theory is that it is because the water is just standing for too long.

 Sadly this hack did not work.
 At all.
 Not even after vigorously scrubbing with the toilet brush.
 Clearly the only viable option now is to buy a new toilet.
 Weekly.